 VelVenti enables the rapid calculation of peak wind speeds and pressure in accordance with a number of structural design standards.
 Used as a standalone tool, it will provide the effective wind speeds at varying heights of a building or structure that can then be passed to any structural design software.

-VelVenti is available as a desktop application or as a cloud based web service which can be integrated into your Excel spreadsheets, software program or web application.
+VelVenti is available as a desktop application or as a cloud based web service which can be integrated into your software, Excel spreadsheets, or web application.
 The web service also returns the characteristic snow load data for UK and Irish sites.

 Powered by Google maps, users will enjoy the modern user interface that makes it exciting to use and a simple product to learn.
 Input of data is via a single screen which includes a digital world map, prompt boxes for site information and printout options.

 To switch between national design codes, the user simply moves the pointer to the site location and the program automatically switches to that country’s code.
 This straightforward approach therefore requires no input of the design code by the user, thus fully utilising the flexibility of VelVenti for worldwide design projects and is an example of the programs’ intelligent user interface.

 To improve accuracy, account is taken of the local vicinity of the site.
 The sheltering effects of surrounding structures or the influence of a tall neighbouring structure are taken into account.
 The height and location of neighbouring buildings can be input as well as the location e.g. town, country or near the sea.

 Both Standard and Directional/Hybrid methods according to BS6399-2 are included.
 The Standard Method applies to projects where the form of the building is well defined but the site is not.
 Where only the standard orthogonal load cases are required but a better allowance for site exposure is desired because topography is significant and/or the site is in a town, the Directional or Hybrid method is available